 Long-term care insurance is available to active benefits eligible employees of MIT working at least 20 hours per week.
 In addition, your spouse or domestic partner, and other family members including: adult children, siblings, parents, parents-in-law, step parents, step parents-in-law, grandparents, grandparents-in-law, step grandparents and step grandparents-in-law are also eligible to apply (subject to underwriting approval.)

-Eligible family members may apply for coverage whether or not the eligible employee applies, although all applicants must be under age 80, maintain a permanent US residence and have a valid Social Security number or Tax Identification Number.
+Eligible family members may apply for coverage whether or not the eligible employee applies, although all applicants must be age 75 or under, maintain a permanent US residence and have a valid Social Security number or Tax Identification Number.

 Who is Genworth and what happened to John Hancock?

 John Hancock, the previous insurer for LTC offered through MIT, stopped accepting new applications for LTC in January of 2012.
 Because of this change, MIT began exploring other vendors who offer the same or similar benefits.
-We recently completed our search and chose to contract with Genworth Life Insurance Company, a leader in the long-term care insurance industry with over 38 years of experience with this type of coverage.
+We chose to contract with Genworth Life Insurance Company, a leader in the long-term care insurance industry with over 38 years of experience with this type of coverage.